Holycoder96/int-301/README.md

 # int-301
-QUESTION-7, php form and database
+QUESTION-7, php form and database.

->. register.php // for registering details and information, basic php html form
+1. register.php // for registering details and information, basic php html form.

->.
-Index.php // another html page for redirection
+2. Index.php // another html page for redirection.

-In includes folder./
+In includes folder.

-  login-handler.php // to fetch detals from sqli database in descending order of name. register-handler.php // All the function calls that are  used in program.
+  login-handler.php // to fetch detals from sqli database in descending order of name.

+  register-handler.php // All the function calls that are  used in program.

 EXTRA MODULES

-  account.php // for validating data, used diffrenet functions to validate firstname, lastname ,email and other details. config.php // function to from sql database. constants.php // to throw error messages for invalid details.
+  Account.php // for validating data, used diffrenet functions to validate firstname, lastname ,email and other details.

+  config.php // function to from sql database.

+  constants.php // to throw error messages for invalid details.